Paralympic champion Lora Fachie shares her difficulties with breastfeeding

 Paralympic champion Lora Fachie has revealed the difficult journey she experienced with trying to breastfeed her son Fraser and urged other mums not to feel guilty at using formula milk.

-Fachie, who won cycling gold at the Tokyo Games and is married to fellow Paralympian Neil Fachie, gave birth to her son on October 31.
+Fachie, who won gold at the Tokyo Games and is married to fellow Paralympian Neil Fache, gave birth to her son on October 31.

 The cyclist explained how she always dreamed of breastfeeding her baby but never envisaged the difficult journey it would lead to, with the two-time Paralympic gold-medallist revealing she had cried “more tears these past 12 weeks” than ever before.